Pilipets/TrackRobotTest/README.md

 Flow:
 1. A client posts order to the client/order endpoint -> ClientController::setNewOrder -> ActiveOrderService accepts the order -> ActiveOrderService::acceptOrder -> ActiveOrderService posts the order to the exchange market -> ExchangeApiClient::postOrder -> if an error occurs, returns to the client, otherwise proccesses the order asynchronously -> AddOrderCoroutine::act -> Creates the signal with ActiveOrderService::addSignal and adds order for tracking OrderTrackService::addOrder;
 2. A robot asynchronously updates the order execution statuses and signals -> TrackOrderService::updateOrders -> take next k orders from the queue using ExchangeApiClient::getOrder and request updates with UpdateOrderCoroutine::act -> if changed, TrackOrderService::updateOrder + ActiveOrderService::updateSignal...
+3. Open .sln file in Visual Studio 2019, and click Build, or convert the VS project to CMakeLists.txt :)

 Potential upgrades:
 1. Unhandled exceptions in coroutines might lead to missing the track of the order - left untouched at the moment.